Ada-Developers-Academy/daily-curriculum/topic_resources/sinatra-practice.md

 require 'sinatra'
 ```

 This line just loads the Sinatra gem into our code.
-Since Sinatra is not part of standard ruby, we have to explicity load it into our project.
+Since Sinatra is not part of standard ruby, we have to explicitly load it into our project.

 ```ruby
 # my_app.rb